swedenconnect/opensaml-security-ext/README.md

 The opensaml-security-ext extends the core OpenSAML libraries with the capability to encrypt and decrypt XML data using ephemeral-static ECDH key agreement.
 This library also offers a workaround for using RSA-OAEP with HSM protected keys where the PKCS#11 API does not support RSA-OAEP.

+As of version 1.0.2, the signature algorithms `http://www.w3.org/2007/05/xmldsig-more#sha256-rsa-MGF1`, `http://www.w3.org/2007/05/xmldsig-more#sha384-rsa-MGF1` and `http://www.w3.org/2007/05/xmldsig-more#sha512-rsa-MGF1` are represented as OpenSAML algorithm descriptors and installed in the OpenSAML algorithm registry.

 Java API documentation of the opensaml-security-ext library is found at [https://docs.swedenconnect.se/opensaml-security-ext](https://docs.swedenconnect.se/opensaml-security-ext/).

 Generated project information is found at [https://docs.swedenconnect.se/opensaml-security-ext/site](https://docs.swedenconnect.se/opensaml-security-ext/site).